benjaminlee24/gang-ds-blog/_posts/2023-01-04-College-Board-Grading-Blog.md

     <td>Data Abstraction</td>
     <td>1</td>
     <td>1</td>
-    <td>This student met the requirements because they had all the necessary things such as two code segments and all of the details.</td>
+    <td>This student met the requirements because they had all the necessary things such as two code segments and all of the details.
+Something else that I saw that was pretty above and beyond was that they added explanations within the code to make it easier to follow.</td>
   </tr>
   <tr>
     <td>Managing Complexity</td>